Frequently Asked Questions

 Can my tickets to be mailed to me?

-In an effort to maximize our resources, the Lake Tahoe Shakespeare Festival does not fulfill ticket orders by mail.
-You may select to receive "Print at Home" tickets via email, or pick them up at our box office will-call.
+In an effort to maximize our resources, Lake Tahoe Shakespeare Festival does not fulfill ticket orders by mail.
+You may select to receive "Print at Home" tickets via email or have them held for pick up at our box office at Sand Harbor at Lake Tahoe Nevada State Park.

 I understand that the Festival doesn’t give refunds but what if I want to exchange my tickets for another date?
 Also, if I cannot go can I give my tickets to a friend?